NunomValdez/backend-project/README.md

 <!-- In this REST API, information about a circus is managed, which employs several people, all of them with some particularities that make them unique and special.  -->

+### Author Contacts:
+1. :e-mail: : nunomvmf@gmail.com
+2. :moneybag: you can send me money if you want :relieved:

 mongod --config /usr/local/etc/mongod.conf